hideyukiinada/examples/3rdparty/keras/imdb.md

 ![With Average Pooling](/assets/images/imdb1.png)
 ![Without Average Pooling](/assets/images/imdb3.png)

 For the chart without average pooling, you can see the its overfitting the training data as the validation loss splits around 5 epochs and the gap between the validation loss and the training data loss gets wider and wider.
+For this exercise, the increased loss did not seem to affect the accuracy, but it could in other cases.

+Here is my hypothesis.

+If I were to write a review by using the word "fantastic", it could be:

+* "I thought the movie was fantastic.".
+* "It was the one of the most fantastic movies of the year!"
+* "Fantastic cast and directing, well done!"

+In a case like this, it doesn't really matter where the word "fantastic" is in a sentence as long as its gramatically correct.

+Therefore, if you train the model with "was fantastic" then you may not catch "most fantastic" or "fantastic cast".

+So what I would take is do both and analyze both results.

+Of course, this is totally different from a language translation where the word sequence totally matters where John ate a fish mean different from a fish ate John ;-)